klehmann/domino-jna/README.md

 * **run agents bypassing ECL checks**, pass an in-memory document for data exchange readable as `Session.DocumentContext` and redirect Agent output to a Java `Writer`
 * read/write replication data (replica id and flags)
 * clearing the replication history
-* fast noteid / UNID conversion
+* fast noteid / UNID bulk conversion with lookup of "modified in this file" property (part of the note OID - originator id)
 * compute @Usernameslist values for any Notes user
 * faster **formula execution on documents** with document modified/selected/deleted by formula check
 * **SSO token computation** (with tokens also working on Websphere)